awsdocs/iam-user-guide/doc_source/id_roles_use_permissions-to-switch.md

 We recommend that you direct your users to the topic [Switching to a Role \(Console\)](id_roles_use_switch-role-console.md) to step them through the process\.

 **Note**
-For security purposes, you can use AWS CloudTrail to audit role switching\.
-If CloudTrail is turned on for the account, IAM logs actions that are performed with the role's temporary security credentials\.
-For more information, see [CloudTrail Event Reference](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/event_reference_top_level.html) in the *AWS CloudTrail User Guide*\.
+For security purposes, you can [review AWS CloudTrail logs](cloudtrail-integration.md#cloudtrail-integration_signin-tempcreds) to learn who performed an action in AWS\.
+You can use the `aws:RoleSessionName` condition key in the role trust policy to require users to specify a session name when they assume a role\.
+For example, you can require that IAM users specify their own user name as their session name\.
+For more information, see [`aws:RoleSessionName`](reference_policies_iam-condition-keys.md#ck_rolesessionname)\.